 Always consider the data submitted in your product feed and ensure that it’s optimized for the user as well as Facebook.

 Do you want to get started with Facebook Dynamic Ads?
-Or, would you like to improve your existing campaign performance?
+Or, would you like to improve your existing campaign performance and create the absolutely best Dynamic ads possible?

 Download our comprehensive guide on campaign creation for Facebook Dynamic Ads and learn everything you need to know to make your campaigns successfully increase ecommerce sales.